 The difference between an average build and a great one often comes down to the small details.
 Clean transitions, proper sealing, thoughtful trim work, and precise alignment may go unnoticed at first—but they prevent problems like drafts, moisture intrusion, and premature wear.

 Seeing these details come together in real projects often makes the difference clearer.
-If you’d like to explore how thoughtful planning and craftsmanship show up in finished builds, take a look at our Barndominium Projects gallery to see real-world layouts, materials, and design choices from WB Jones Construction.
+If you’d like to explore how thoughtful planning and craftsmanship show up in finished builds, take a look at our Barndominium Projects gallery to see real-world layouts, materials, and building design choices from WB Jones Construction.

 Final Thoughts